 A: Yes, under the new act, 529 plans may now be used to pay for certain student loan expenses and apprenticeship program expenses.
 Qualified expenses include the following:

 If withdrawals are used for purposes other than qualified education expenses, the earnings will be subject to a 10% federal tax penalty in addition to federal and, if applicable, state income tax.
-Withdrawals for K-12 expenses may not be exempt from state tax in certain states.
+States take different approaches to the income tax treatment of withdrawals.
+For example, withdrawals for K–12 expenses may not be exempt from state tax in certain states.

 These changes will apply retroactively to distributions made after December 31, 2018.